rusili/AC-Android/lessons/enums-while/README.md

 As with an `if` statement, the `condition` is a boolean expression.
 The code that runs over and over again is the _body_ of the loop.
 Before the first and every subsequent iteration, Java evaluates the condition; if it comes out false, the loop ends and Java continues with the following code.
 Note that if the condition initially evaluates false, the loop body is never evaluated.

 As with `if`, you can leave out the curly braces if the body contains a single statement.
-However, code blocks are easier to recognize when curly braces are used.
 For example:
 ```java
 // With curly braces
 while(true) {